-After sanding, the tray will be flocked with Mallard Green fibers (like our Jaguar Mk2 newspaper tray) for a classic premium finish.
+After sanding, the tray will be flocked with black fibers for a classic premium finish.

 The subwoofer handheld control interface, wired from the trunk up along the transmission tunnel, is conveniently housed in the old ashtray finish piece at the end of the center console.